 Your goal should be to make the customer experience measurement process short and easy.
 And to make this happen, choosing the most preferred channel is the right way to go about it.
 Bear in mind that customers have limited time to spare for feedback, and being asked for feedback at every interaction can be annoying.
 So, you would want to ensure you reach out to them at the most critical moments on the most preferred channel.

-Calculate CX metrics depending on individual behavioral segments
+Calculate CX Metrics depending on individual behavioural segments

 Customer segments behave in different ways and have various impacts on your revenue.
 So, make sure that your CX measurement efforts are targeted to the most valuable customers.
-For example, by using customer journey analytics, a company can determine which customers had the highest number of unresolved complaints.
+For example, by using customer journey analytics, a company can determine which customers have the highest number of unresolved complaints.
 Next, it can understand how many of these customers called customer service to cancel their service.
-And finally, they can calculate the key CX metrics for each behavioral segment and observe the impact of the improvement initiatives on these metrics over time.
+Finally, they can calculate the key CX metrics for each behavioural segment and observe the impact of the improvement initiatives on these metrics over time.

-Monitoring the CX metrics across the customer journey can help see the progress; highlight critical insights in real-time.
+Monitoring the CX metrics across the customer journey can help see the progress, and highlight critical insights in real time.
 Results for these metrics can be shown in dashboards that can be shared between the customer experience teams.

 Customer journey analytics can help you highlight the most important customer experience metric for your organization.
 This can tell you whether you need to add more metrics for key outcomes and it will also be helpful in determining the most crucial part of the customer journey.

-Now that you know that a well-devised customer experience measurement program is crucial for companies; tell us what steps will you be implementing from this in the future.
+Now that you know that a well-devised customer experience measurement program is crucial for companies; tell us what steps will you be implementing in the future.